HeartBeat-SE/System-Design/README.md

 4. GET (./locations) to see the list of AED locations
 5. POST (./users) to add a new user

-It is possible to simulate the use case in which, during the emergency progress management, the system needs to identify the AEDs that are located to the selected first responders.
+It is possible to simulate the use case in which, during the emergency progress management, the system needs to identify the AEDs that are located nearby the selected first responders.

 6. GET (./locations/:id/users)